galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 {: .hands_on}

 ❗❗ Now that you have done the steps specific to a multispecies dataset, you will be redirected to the reference tutorial on regionalGAM.
-To do so, you can click on the link below:
+To do so, you can click here:
 [Step 2 - Displaying the occurrence of a chosen species through the years of the reference tutorial on RegionalGAM](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md#displayingtheoccurrenceofthespecies)